VNaidoo-DEV/VIRAATNAIDOOIMADASSIGNMENT2/README.md

 3. Sync Gradle.
 4. Run on emulator or device.

+## 🥤Conclusion
+This project demonstrates the fundamental basics of understanding cybersecurity like:
+- Basic Android UI design.
+- Kotlin programming.
+- Arrays and Loops.
+- Activity navigation.

 ## 🔮 Future Improvements
 - Add Database (SQLite/Firebase).
 - Add difficulty levels.
 - Improve UI with Material Design Components.

+## ✅Notes
+- Arrays are used instead of mutable lists.
+- No unnecessary functions are used.
+- A loop is used to display results.
+- The review feature is implemented within the score screen.
+- A back button to retry the quiz.
+- Close button to close the app.

 ## 👨🏾‍💻 Author
 Viraat Naidoo